Asian Tsunami Disaster

 The most powerful earthquake in 40 years rocked the island of Sumatra, Indonesia on December 26, 2004.
 The quake unleashed a giant tsunami that crashed into the coastline of South and Southeast Asia, killing more than 220,000 people.

 Sri Lanka was one of the hardest hit countries.
-Over 31,100 have been recorded dead, 4,115 missing and over 540,000 people are displaced.
+Over 31,100 were recorded dead, 4,115 missing and over 540,000 people displaced.
 The latest figures published by the Department of Census & Statistics, Sri Lanka, put the number of fully damaged housing units at 41,393 and partially damaged houses units at 36,168 which add up to a total of 77,561.
 “Re-building such a large number of houses in a short time is a very daunting task since the total number of houses constructed in the entire country per year adds up to about four to eight thousand only” says Mr. Mano Tittawella, Chairman of the Presidential Task Force for Rebuilding the Nation (TAFREN).

 We planed to ‘re-build shattered lives’ by providing permanent houses to families that lost their homes and belongings as a result of the tsunami thereby demonstrating God’s love in a practical way.
 Presently most of these affected families are living in camps, tents, makeshift shelters, temporary housing, churches, temples or with extended family members whose houses are still standing.